Jonesey86/Jonesey86/README.md

 <img src="https://images.unsplash.com/photo-1529101091764-c3526daf38fe?q=80&w=1933&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D" width="1400" height="350"/>

 ## Introduction
-Hey there 👋 my name is Ian Jones, a 38 year old man from Liverpool England, But ive been living in Norway for the past 23 years.
-Currently a student learning backend coding at Kodehode in Bergen Norway.
-My enjoyment comes from working with C#, API'S, .NET and learning and exploring new programs and tools that i have'nt used before.
+Hey there 👋 my name is Ian Jones, a 38 year old man from Liverpool England, But i've been living in Norway for the past 23 years.
+Currently a student learning backend coding at Jobloop in Bergen Norway.
+My enjoyment comes from working with C#, API'S, .NET and learning, exploring new programs-tools that i haven't used before.

 ## About Me 💬.
-- Currently learning programming and coding through KodeHode
+- Currently learning programming and coding through Jobloop
-- Have 13 year's experience with customer relations
+- 13 years experience with customer relations
-- In my spare time i enjoy spending time with my family, reading, learning more about coding, and gaming :D
+- In my spare time I enjoy spending time with my family, reading, learning more about coding, and gaming.
 - I speak English and Norwegian fluently

 ## Contact Me 📫: